 But if you’ve ever actually shopped for computer parts you probably also know how difficult it can be to determine whether a given part is compatible with your particular computer.

 All the info you need to make that determination is available on the Internet (and in many cases right in the product’s item description), but unless you’re very familiar with computer hardware it can be difficult to figure out which info is even relevant to the determination.

-Well, Amazon has now introduced a handy tool that can help.
+Well, Amazon has a handy tool that can help…

 2 – Scroll through the list of search results and click on the first item that catches your interest.
 That will launch the item’s product info page.
 If Amazon has enabled the PartFinder tool for this particular item you’ll see it on the screen directly above the item description.

 3 – Find the “Check fit by computer” section and click the Brand button.

 4 – Select the brand of your computer (Dell, HP, etc.) from the list.

 5 – Type your computer’s model number into “Model” field.

 The tool will now tell you whether the selected part will work with this computer or not.